gjhami/LinkSiren/README.md

 </details>

 ## What Payload Type Should I Use?
 Search Connectors (.searchConnector-ms): This is generally the best option.
-They require the least amount of interaction, start the WebClient service from a stopped state automatically, and are capable of coercing both SMB and HTTP authentication using a single file.
+They require the least amount of interaction, start the WebClient service from a stopped state automatically when the parent folder is opened in Explorer, and are capable of coercing both SMB and HTTP authentication using a single file.

 ## How is this better than the other tools?
+Summary
+- Scales to an arbitrary number of malicious .searchConnector-ms, .library-ms, .url, or .lnk files
+- Targeted malicious file placement
+- Single command deployment and cleanup
+- Cross platform with python

 As in real estate, the three most important things when attempting to coerce auth using files: location, location, location.
 All techniques identified here only coerce authentication from users that open the folder containing the poisoned file.

 Other tools are built to place a single malicious .searchConnector-ms, .library-ms, or .url file at a specified location and clean up that one malicious file.
 If you find yourself with access to a lot of shares you may want things to scale and you may not be in the mood to write a wrapper.
 Additionally, you may not know the best place to put a poisoned file in a sea of accessible shares.

 LinkSiren crawls shares you currently have access to and ranks every subfolder based on the liklihood it will be opened by a user sometime soon.
 Then it uses this information to target malicious file distribution to multiple locations at once.
 Additionally, LinkSiren records the full UNC path of malicious file it creates, allowing for cleanup with a single command.

-Summary
-- Scales to an arbitrary number of malicious .searchConnector-ms, .library-ms, .url, or .lnk files
-- Targeted malicious file placement
-- Single command deployment and cleanup
-- Cross platform with python

 ## How will you make it even better?
 I'm looking to add the following features: